acuhlmann/photogroup/README.md

    };
 ```

-#Other Notes
+# Other Notes

 ### Credits

-Mostly this builds on the amazing work of
+This mostly this builds on the amazing work of
 [webtorrent](https://github.com/webtorrent/webtorrent) and
  [instant.io](https://github.com/webtorrent/instant.io)
 In addition some ideas are from: